Jul 10, 2021 | 3 Steps To Find Your Edge in the Job Market: On The Ontology of Value Model.

 Would You Like to Get Helped in Finding Your Optimal Spot in the Job Market?
 Right Here, Right Now?

 We are proud to introduce our new project that has been in the making for the last two years!
-Our project is called “The Ontology of Value: Discovering Your Source of Value for the Society & The Environment That Values You (ODYSSEY).”
+Our project is called “The Ontology of Value: Discovering Your Source of Value for the Society & Working Environment That Naturally Fit You (ODYSSEY).”

 This aptitude test helps white-collar professionals and students with a strong work ethic in finding their edge in the job market.
 Are you unsure what your natural way of creating value is, and which tribe in the job market will welcome you with open arms?
 Try our new test, built using a combination of psychometrics and machine learning!
 Please find all the information at the test website:

 Would you like to know more about the concept of a professional fingerprint and self-navigating through the world of white collar jobs?
-You can also get familiar with the model through the model booklet, “The Ontology of Value: Discovering Your Source of Value for the Society & The Environment That Values You (ODYSSEY) (Bielczyk, 2021)” available on our website.
+You can also get familiar with the model through the model booklet, “The Ontology of Value: Discovering Your Source of Value for the Society & Working Environment That Naturally Fit You (ODYSSEY) (Bielczyk, 2021)” available on our website.